WisboyAk47/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 ***7. The line of life is a ragged diagonal between duty and desire Write a function that prints the sum of the two diagonals of a square matrix of integers.
 File: 8-print_diagsums.c

+***8. Double pointer, double fun project
+Write a function that sets the value of a pointer to a char
+File: 100-set_string.c